-In 2022, the Named Executive Officers were not awarded any equity incentives.
-This is because there were retention awards granted in December 2021, which had immediate vesting if FDA approval of PEDMARK[®] came before December 31, 2022 and such named officer was still employed by the Comapny.
-As a result of FDA approval in September of 2022, Mr. Raykov had 300,000 options with a strike price of \$4.08 vest and Mr. Andrade had 75,000 options with a strike price of \$4.08 vest and 37,500 RSU's were released frm restriction.
+2023, Mr. Haigh stepped down from the board to become the Corporation's Chief Operating Officer and was granted 200,000 options with a strike price of \$8.03.
+In 2022, the Named Executive Officers were not awarded any equity incentive.
+This is because there were retention awards granted in December 2021, which had immediate vesting if FDA approval of PEDMARK® came before December 31, 2022 and such named officer was still employed by the Corporation.
+As a result of FDA approval in September of 2022, Mr. Raykov had 300,000 options with a strike price of \$4.08 vest and Mr. Andrade had 75,000 options with a strike price of \$4.08 vest and 37,500 RSU's were released from restriction.
 Ms. Goel left the Corporation in January of 2022 and thus forfeited any grants or award that were unvested upon her departure.